-1920s music was called, "a combination of nervousness, lawlessness, primitive and savage animalism and lasciviousness."
+1920s music was called, "a combination of nervousness, lawlessness, primitive savage animalism, and lasciviousness."

-The jazz recordings were often called "race records," and were sold and played only in the black neighborhoods of large cities like New York and Chicago.
+The jazz recordings were often called "race records," and were sold and played typically in the black neighborhoods of large cities like New York and Chicago.